WinVector/cdata/README.md

  #  [1] TRUE
  #
  #  $checkKeys
- #  [1] FALSE
+ #  [1] TRUE
  #
  #  $strict
  #  [1] FALSE
 ```

 More details on the above example can be found [here](http://www.win-vector.com/blog/2018/10/faceted-graphs-with-cdata-and-ggplot2/).
 A tutorial on how to design a `controlTable` can be found [here](https://winvector.github.io/cdata/articles/design.html).
 And some discussion of the nature of records in `cdata` can be found [here](https://winvector.github.io/cdata/articles/blocksrecs.html).

 ------------------------------------------------------------------------